-From time to time, a vacancy may occur for a position which cannot be left vacant for any but the shortest time, meaning the normal process for advertising for and evaluating candidates cannot be met.
-When such a situation occurs, or for some other reason it is not feasible to make a permanent appointment, the Board of Trustees may appoint an employee in an acting and temporary capacity.
-The duration of such an appointment shall be at the discretion of the General Manager buy shall not exceed six (6) months without approval of the Board of Trustees.
+When-From time to time, a vacancy occurs in may occur for a position which cannot be left vacant for any but the shortest time and when no suitable list of certified, meaning the normal process for advertising for and evaluating candidates exists for selection cannot be met.
+When such a situation occurs, or for some other reason it is not feasible to make a permanent appointment, the general managerBoard of Trustees may appoint an employee in an acting and temporary capacity.
+The duration of such an appointment shall be only until a permanent appointment subject to standard procedures can be made and at the discretion of the General Manager buy shall not exceed six (6) months without written authorization approval of the general manager.Board of Trustees.

-2.12: PERFORMANCE EVALUATIONS:
+2.1412: PERFORMANCE EVALUATIONS:

 Upon completion of the probationary period and qualifying period, the employee's supervisor may furnish the employee with a written evaluation of job performance that may be included in the employee's personnel file.
-Such evaluation may be used to determine that the employee has satisfactorily completed the probationary period or qualifying period.
+The general manager is required to certify that a current annualSuch evaluation exists prior to providing merit increases.
+The employee's supervisor and may be used to determine that the employee has satisfactorily completed the probationary period or qualifying period.

-Supervisors and employees are strongly encouraged to discuss job performance, goals and needed training on an informal, day-to-day basis.
-Such discussions help to identify deficiencies in training or need for remedial or disciplinary action as soon as possible.
+Supervisors and employees are strongly encouraged to discuss job performance-and, goals and needed training on an informal, day-to-day basis.
+Additionally, the Such discussions help to identify deficiencies in training or need for remedial or disciplinary action as soon as possible.

-An employee's supervisor may conduct an annual performance evaluation.
-Such evaluation provides the supervisor and the employee an opportunity to discuss job tasks, identify and correct weaknesses, encourage and recognize strengths, and develop positive, purposeful approaches for meeting and exceeding goals.
+An employee's supervisor should may conduct an annual performance evaluation.
+This review Such evaluation provides the supervisor and the employee an opportunity to discuss job tasks, identify and correct weaknesses, encourage and recognize strengths, and develop positive, purposeful approaches for meeting and exceeding goals.
 Performance evaluations become a part of the employee's permanent personnel file.
-Performance evaluations may be used in awarding promotions or pay increases.
+These Performance evaluations may be used in awarding promotions or pay increases or in determining whether disciplinary action is required.